hendisantika/spring-boot-google-recaptcha2/README.md

   system in production)
 - Never commit your actual reCAPTCHA keys to version control
 - The current implementation stores the secret key in the source code for demonstration purposes only
+- Adjust the score threshold based on your application's security needs and acceptable false positive rate
+- Monitor reCAPTCHA scores in production to fine-tune your threshold
+- Consider implementing different thresholds for different actions (e.g., stricter for payments, looser for comments)

 ## Recommended Production Enhancements